Where Does Asbestos Hide in Homes? (And What to Do if You Find It)

 Garages are one of the most likely places people will find asbestos.
 Anything built in the 1980s or earlier probably has it in some building material.
 Garages tend to contain more cement than the rest of the house, which means that a garage might be a bigger risk to homeowners than the home or other buildings on the property.

 For the most part, garages have asbestos in cement roofing tiles or cement siding.
 Otherwise, asbestos can be anywhere in the garage that might also have been put in the house, such as:

 The best way to manage asbestos in the garage depends on its source.
 Many home-built garages feature cement walls that may contain asbestos.
 In this case, it might be better to demolish the old garage and build a new one than to try to repair a few blocks or panels that are cracked or breaking down.
 Otherwise, if the garage is in good condition, homeowners may not have to do anything at all.
 Instead, they might prefer to look for less-costly methods of containing the asbestos, such as encapsulation.

 Asbestos seems like a great addition to many building products, if not for the harm it can cause.
 Managing asbestos in the home calls for a balance of watch and wait and active remediation.
 In most cases, homeowners may be able to keep the asbestos without putting themselves at risk, as long as it remains in ideal condition.
 Once it is no longer at that state, prompt action to remediate it with a professional trained to do so safely is the best choice.
+If there is concern about a specific building material being ACM, an asbestos testing laboratory should determine its contents.
 By paying attention to the likely causes, people can determine how best to approach asbestos in their homes as they find it.